Yangxinsix/myqueue/README.rst

 List tasks in queue.

-positional arguments:
+folder:

-  * *folder*: List tasks in this folder and its subfolders.
+    List tasks in this folder and its subfolders.
 Defaults to current folder.

 optional arguments:
   -h, --help            show this help message and exit